pikasTech/pikadoc-en/docs/source/module_import.md

 print('test end...')
 ```

-Then, if you compile directly inside the keil project, you will see that the PikaScript Compiler message appears before you start compiling the .c file, including the compiled test.py.
+Then, if you compile directly inside the keil project, you will see that the PikaPython Compiler message appears before you start compiling the .c file, including the compiled test.py.

 ![](assets/image-20220620175646395.png)

-This is because the PikaScript precompiler has been automatically run, a Keil-supplied setting that executes a script before compilation begins, including running the PikaScript precompiler.
+This is because the PikaPython precompiler has been automatically run, a Keil-supplied setting that executes a script before compilation begins, including running the PikaPython precompiler.

 ![](assets/image-20220620175845943.png)